mjfrigaard/sharing-your-work/manuscript/02chapter.md

 4. Submit and review for traditional journals
 5. Blog or use social media to critique published work

 Two things should stand out from the list above: first, modern science is mostly writing.
 Second, some of that writing is code (i.e., programming).
-It's, for this reason, we recommend adopting a workflow based on, "*using your words*" wherever possible.
-'Using your words' means being able to type, which might be daunting for people who struggle on a keyboard.
-We recommend practicing this skill (there are plenty of great apps out there to help!) because typing is an unavoidable necessity for data science.
+It's, for this reason, we recommend adopting a workflow based on "*writing code*" wherever possible. 'writing code' means being able to type, which might be daunting for people who struggle on a keyboard.
+We recommend practicing this skill (there are plenty of great apps out there to help!) because typing is an unavoidable necessity for using a computer.

 ### Software isn't a solution

-An extension of the "*use your words*" philosophy is to view software applications as instruments for gaining a deeper understanding of the world (but not oversimplifying or obfuscating it).
+An extension of the "*writing code*" philosophy is to view software applications as instruments for gaining a deeper understanding of the world (but not oversimplifying or obfuscating it).

 As we stated in chapter 1, science is a process.
 We recommend viewing software as a tool to help move that process along faster.
 Software that improves our understanding shortens the distance between questions and answers but doesn't leave out any crucial details.